joinnextblock/attn-protocol/NIP-X5.md

 `draft` `optional`

 ## Abstract

-This NIP defines a standardized mechanism for PROMOTERS in the Promoted Notes network to specify content topics for their promotions using the standard Nostr topic tag (`t`).
-By enhancing the PROMOTER event (kind:18888) with topic tags, BILLBOARDs can more effectively match promoted content with interested PROMOTION VIEWERS, improving relevance and engagement for all marketplace participants.
+NIP-X5 defines a standardized mechanism for PROMOTERS to specify content topics for their promotions using the standard Nostr topic tag within the PROMO PROTOCOL.
+By enhancing the PROMOTER event (kind:18888) with topic tags, this NIP complements NIP-X4 to create a bidirectional topic matching system between PROMOTERS and PROMOTION VIEWERS.
+This enhancement improves content relevance and engagement rates, creating a more efficient marketplace where participants can connect based on shared interests rather than economic considerations alone.

 ## Motivation